devnexus/devnexus-site/_speakers/dashaun-carter.md

 sessions:
 - id: 1089151
   name: 'Refactoring the ROI of Software: Continuous Mondernization with Tanzu Platform'
+- id: 1089166
+  name: 'The Golden Path Starts at Home: Engineering Developer Experience from Laptop
+    to Production'
 - id: 1089163
   name: Stop getting "shift left'ed" on
 isTopSpeaker: false